rimbu-org/rimbu/docs/deep/README.md

 ## Patch

 With immutable objects its often desirable to create copies where some properties are modified.
-The `Patch` function offers a convenient way to do this.
+The `patch` function offers a convenient way to do this.

 See [Patch](deep/patch.md) for more information.

 ## Match

-In a similar fashion to `Patch`, the `Match` object offers methods to easily check if data in an object satisfies a number of characteristics.
+In a similar fashion to `patch`, the `Match` object offers methods to easily check if data in an object satisfies a number of characteristics.

 See [Match](deep/match.md) for more information.